cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/http_api.md

 ## HTTP API

 HTTP API is useful for the non-highload services.
 The server responds with decrypted data or with a decryption error.
-HTTP API is a recommended way of debugging AcraTranslator's configuration (to do it, you need to check your connection and make sure that keys are placed in the correct folders).
+HTTP API is a recommended way of debugging AcraTranslator's configuration (to do it, you need to check your connection and make sure that keys are located in the correct folders).

 {{< hint info >}}
 **Note:**
 Currently, [AcraTranslator](/acra/configuring-maintaining/general-configuration/acra-translator/) supports two versions of HTTP API `/v1/*` and `/v2/*`, where `v2` version is more extended and contains additional functionality.

-Importantly, for backward compatibility reasons `/v1/*` only supports working with [AcraStructs](/acra/acra-in-depth/data-structures/acrastruct).
+For backward compatibility reasons `/v1/*` only supports working with [AcraStructs](/acra/acra-in-depth/data-structures/acrastruct).
 So, if you want to use HTTP API along with [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock), you should take `v2` version.
 {{< /hint >}}

 ### Bulk processing API [ENTERPRISE]